j-santana-dev/itguynextdoor.github.io/site/content/en/blog/alertmanager-webhook.md

 - Grafana: v10.4.2

 ## Context
-Recently, I had to configure Alertmanager to send alerts to a webhook.
+Recently, I had to configure Alertmanager to send alerts to a webhook application over HTTP.
 My stack is composed of the following components:
 - N number of Prometheus instances
 - N number of Alertmanager instances